aau-cns/ros1_example_aws/README.md

 In order to use those playbooks you will need to install `ansible` >= 2.4 with apt-get `sudo apt  install ansible -y` (check the version with `ansible --version`). `rsync` is also needed to synchronize files with robots and is already included in the linux distributions.

 **NOTE**: your remote machines need to be reachable via `ssh`.
-You need to [setup a ssh key](https://www.ssh.com/academy/ssh/copy-id).
+You need to [setup ssh keys](https://www.ssh.com/academy/ssh/copy-id).

 ### Requirements on Machine

 * `ssh server`: must be running and the HOST need to be authorized.
 * `tmux`: missions will be running in a session called `robot_session`.
 * `IP address`: the IP address needs to be known and in best case static.
-Scan the IP addressed in network by, e.g., `nmap -sn 192.168.1.0/24`.
+[Scan the IP addressed in network](https://www.redhat.com/sysadmin/quick-nmap-inventory) by, e.g., `nmap -sn 192.168.1.0/24` .
 * `username`: default is `pi`, but can be changed in inventory.